How to Sell Your Apartment Without an Intermediary in Colombia (Step by Step)

 How to Find an Apartment in Colombia — Complete Rental Guide

-The closing process: purchase agreement and deed
+The closing process: promissory purchase agreement and title deed

-When you have a serious buyer — they saw the apartment, like the price, and want to move forward — the closing follows this sequence:
+When you already have a serious buyer — they saw the apartment, like the price, and want to move forward — the closing follows this sequence:

 📖 Keep reading

-How to Rent an Apartment in Medellín without a Real Estate Agency
+How to Rent an Apartment in Medellín Without a Real Estate Agency

 ❓ Do I need a lawyer to sell without a real estate agency?